JkHz/expressPractice/README.md

 > Respond to a GET request to `/evenUsers` with an array of all user objects whose `id` is an even number

 > Respond to a GET request to `user/:id` where `id` represents a variable user id.
 This is known as a *route parameter*.
 Your server should respond with an array of that user's name, email, and phone number.

+(Hint: `req.params.id` will evaluate to a string.
+Consider how this will affect your implementation.)
 ### Use Postman to test each of the above request handlers.

 ---